Trip to Android Developer

 6. Analytics Is Your Best Friend

-If you want to create a truly amazing app, you need to heavily rely on analytics tools to analyze the performance and usage of different parts of your app.
+You need to rely heavily on analytics tools to analyze the performance and use of different parts of your app if you want to create a truly amazing app.

 By analytics, I refer to both crash reporting and app usage tracking and you need both of them.